"We all have a little larceny in us.

 Even after getting on the wagon, I've been known to fall off in the most interesting places.
 Then, one more time, I'm awakened from my sleepwalking and brought back to the reality that I'm human.
 Oh so human.
 And, I know that is just an excuse, but there you go.
 It's all I have.

-The Answer The Lasts Is More Love, More Love, More Love, More Love . . .
+The Answer That Lasts Is More Love, More Love, More Love, More Love . . .
 More Unconditional Love.

-Spread Some Joy Today--It's the right thing to do.
+Spread Some Joy Today--It's the best thing we can do.